pratikjadhav2726/Unified-MCP-Tool-Graph/README.md

-# 🔗 Unified MCP Tool Graph: A Neo4j-Powered API Intelligence Layer for Dynamic Tool Retrieval
+# 🔗 Unified MCP Tool Graph: A Intelligence Layer for Dynamic Tool Retrieval

 **Unified MCP Tool Graph** is a research-driven project that aggregates and structures tool APIs from diverse **Model Context Protocol (MCP) servers** into a centralized **Neo4j graph database**.
 This graph functions as an intelligent infrastructure layer that enables **large language models (LLMs)** and **agentic AI systems** to **dynamically retrieve** the most relevant tools for any task — without being overwhelmed by redundant or confusing options.